Learning Spanish And Playing Guitar

 Let Your Ears Be Your Guide

-Just as important is using your own listening skills.
 When you practicing you'll want to train yourself to listen to what you're playing.
 If you're learning to play from an online course you'll want to compare what you're playing with the lessons.
 Keep making adjustments until you're playing sounds close to the lesson.

 At other times you'll be comparing it to what you've heard others play or what you hear inside your head.
 This is one of the key skills to learning to improvise or create your own music.

 I realize as well as anyone that all of this is easier said than done.
 I would encourage you, as I have learned, to be patient with yourself.
 Even though you don't understand the relevance of an exercise try as best you can to practice it until it becomes a part of you.
 Over time you’ll find that understanding often comes after you have practiced and assimilated the material.

 The key phrase in what I’ve just said is “as best you can.”
 Getting hung up on the mind-chatter you hear in your head leads to self-criticism and less practice.

 What do you think?
 Leave a comment and let me know what your experience is with learning theory and playing guitar.